pypa/packaging.python.org/source/guides/installing-scientific-packages.rst

 making it easy to create independent environments even for C libraries.
 It is written in Python, but is Python-agnostic.
 Conda manages Python itself as a package, so that :command:`conda update python` is possible, in contrast to pip, which only manages Python packages.

-Conda is available in Anaconda and Miniconda (an easy-to-install download with just Python and conda).
+The conda package manager is available in `Anaconda <https://docs.anaconda.com/anaconda/>`_, `miniconda <https://docs.anaconda.com/miniconda/>`_, `miniforge <https://github.com/conda-forge/miniforge>`_, and `pixi <https://pixi.sh/>`_.

+Conda packages are available on multiple channels on Anaconda.org, including the default channel supported by Anaconda, Inc, and the community supported conda-forge channel, which provides a wide variety of pre-built packages.